 Christian Medical & Dental Associations responds to Biden Administration HHS rule change

-Bristol, Tenn.—August 1, 2022—The 16,000-member Christian Medical & Dental Associations (CMDA), which is the nation’s largest faith-based professional healthcare association, today announced its disapproval of the disastrous move by the U.S. Department of Health and Human Services (HHS) to further alter Section 1557 and redefine sex discrimination so broadly that it threatens the ability of members to practice medicine according to solid medical evidence as well as their faith principles.
+Bristol, Tenn.—August 1, 2022—Christian Medical & Dental Associations (CMDA) today announced its disapproval of the disastrous move by the U.S. Department of Health and Human Services (HHS) to further alter Section 1557 and redefine sex discrimination so broadly that it threatens the ability of members to practice medicine according to solid medical evidence as well as their faith principles.

 These changes continue to define sex discrimination as refusal to participate in altering a patient’s secondary sex characteristics to align with those of the opposite biological sex using medical or surgical means, a controversial therapy with limited supporting evidence, especially when used in minors.

 “Evidence-based medical care forms the basis of how our members care for their patients,” said CMDA Senior Vice President of Bioethics and Public Policy Jeffrey Barrows, DO, MA (Ethics).
 “This change will promote care that is NOT based on quality medical evidence and is disastrous for our patients and for our profession.”

 With these appalling and questionable updates from HHS, Section 1557 now stands in complete opposition to the long-held traditions of protecting the religious freedom of American citizens, as it: